onzfonz/comp227/src/content/7/en/part7e.md

 browsers provide a [DOM API](https://developer.mozilla.org/fi/docs/DOM) through which the JavaScript running in the browser can modify the elements defining the appearance of the page.

-When a software developer uses React, they rarely or never directly manipulate the DOM.
+When a software developer uses React, they rarely manipulate the DOM.
 The function defining the React component returns a set of [React elements](https://reactjs.org/docs/glossary.html#elements).
 Although some of the elements look like normal HTML elements